klaarnut/user-docs/en/website-footer.md

 ![image](images/create15-1.png)

-**Information Setting**
+<a name="informationsetting"></a>
+### Information setting

 Simply put, your company profile is a professional introduction and aims to inform people (primarily prospective buyers and stakeholders) your products, services, and current status.
 A well written company profile is a great opportunity for your company to differentiate itself.

+<a name="contactussetting"></a>
+### Contact Us setting

-**Contact Us setting** Add your company address for more trustworthy and easy to contact.
+Add your company address for more trustworthy and easy to contact.
 This is a Brand global setting which logo, a phone number will be shown on your top menu also.

 ![image](images/create15-2.png)

+<a name="socialsetting"></a>
+### Social Media setting

-**Social Media setting** Always have your visitors stay connected with you on Facebook, Twitter, Google+, Instagram, Line that will appear on website footer.
+Always have your visitors stay connected with you on Facebook, Twitter, Google+, Instagram, Line that will appear on website footer.

 ![image](images/create15-3.png)